ahouben/BleDriver.NET/README.md

 ### Content

-A python script generates a comfortable C# driver interface to the BG API protocol used to communicate with a Bluegiga BLE112 or BLED112 dongle.
+A python script generates a convenient C# driver interface to the BG API protocol used to communicate with a Bluegiga BLE112 or BLED112 dongle.